teorth/equational_theories/commentary/Equation3261.md

-Among magmas whose left multiplications are injective, this law is equivalent to the [involutive left multiplication law 16](https://teorth.github.io/equational_theories/implications/?16).
+In quasigroups (more generally when left multiplications are injective), this law is equivalent to the [involutive left multiplication law 16](https://teorth.github.io/equational_theories/implications/?16).